empty-fivem/npc_placer/README.md

 # Description

 This is a script that is basically set up to be able to set and create NPCs who can change their clothes and take pictures ingame, further development on the script is fully permitted and desired.
+Send the bug/problems to me on discord (@emptyy) and I will (maybe) take a look on it. :3

 # Dependencies